DaleFielding/bonsai-bay/README.md

 I have also chosen to grey’s (#f7f7f7 + #eeeeee)as well to make some areas subtly standout compared to the background (such as the footer and parts of the accordion)
 There is use of a dark red for warning buttons (#5d091d)
 * The chosen colour scheme meets the Web Content Accessibility Guidelines for readability.

+## Features
+### General
+* Responsive on all device sizes.
+* Meta descriptions included to improve SEO.
+* Semantic elements, alt attributes and sr attributes to assist with accessibility/screen readers.
+* Connected to a location api (locationiq.com) where data location data is fetched and city is displayed within the site
+* All active buttons and anchor tags on the site provide visual responses to hover and click.

+### Navbar (displayed on all pages)
+#### Site header
+* Includes logo and site name
+* When clicked with directs to/reloads the homepage
+* The site name will disappear on smaller devices sizes

+#### Navigation links (displayed on all pages)
+* Browse Bonsai:
+  * Directs user to specific area where the listings are displayed on the homepage; listing data is pulled from the database.
+* Search:
+  * When clicked it opens up a search bar and a search icon.
+  * Users can then do a keyword search and press the enter key on their keyboard, or the search icon to generate the search.
+  * They are then directed to the specific section in the homepage where these results are displayed
+* Account:
+  * Initially this will pop up with a model containing two forms (login or register).
+  * They contain form validation.
+  * They display colourful alerts to indicate whether a submission has been successful.
+  * The registration form contains a location icon that when click will attempt to locate the borrowers city.

+### Footer (displayed on all pages)
+* Contains social media links for; Facebook, Twitter and Instagram.
+* Copyright 2024 is included
+* Contains an address for the company, location finder, and contact details

+### Homepage
+* An introduction message that says ‘Trading Tiny Tree Together’.
+* The main image, which is someone holding a bonsai tree out as if passing it to someone as a gift.
+* Filter button for filtering search results.
+This is currently disabled but will be a future implementation.
+* Listing header and the individual listings are displayed below, with title, image and price of the listing.
+* Chevrons for left and right to indicate pagination.
+This is currently disabled but will be a future implementation.

+### Item Page:
+* An enlarged item card of the listing for better viewing
+* Displays details of the listing such as; description, care tips, features, date added, and seller location.
+* A ‘Message Seller’ Button:
+   * When clicked this displays a modal with a textarea for a message to be typed.
+  * A ‘Go Back’ button, which closes the modal when clicked
+  * A ‘Send’ button, which when clicked displays a message below the textarea to say ‘Your message has been sent’.
+The message is currently not stored within the db, however it is intended that a full functional messaging system is set up as a future function.
+* A ‘Save Item’ button.
+When clicked this saves the item to the database which is then displayed in the account page for the specific user that is logged in.
+* A ‘Back to Homepage’ button.
+When clicked it directs the user back to the homepage.

+### Account page
+* A button to logout, which logs the user out and directs them to the homepage
+* A header that displays “(Username)’s Account”; user data is pulled from the database
+* An accordion containing:
+  * Email + password:
+    * When expanded this shows the users email address; user data is pulled from the database.
+    * Password is merely a few asterix’s for display purposes, not actually associated with the users password.
+    * Edit buttons.
+These are currently disabled but will be a future implementation.
+  * Create New Listing:
+    * This contains a form for a number of fields that are appropriate to the listings; text, radio, textarea, image, and number.
+    * These all have form validation based on the expectation from the db model.
+    * A Create Listing button that when clicked adds the listing to the db under the table ‘Listing’.
+These are then displayed appropriately within the site.
+  * Listings:
+    * Displays the listings as item cards in a grid that the currently logged in user has created.
+    * An edit button under each item card, which opens up a model form that is pre-populated with that particular listing’s information.
+When clicking ‘Save Changes’, all fields will update accordingly for that listing within the database and across the site.
+    * A delete button under each item card, which opens up a model that allows the user to confirm whether they wish to delete the listing or press no to go back.
+If yes is clicked the listing will be removed from the database and will no longer be displayed throughout the site.
+  * Saved Items:
+    * Displays listing as item cards in a grid.
+    * When clicked this opens the item page.
+    * A remove button; this is currently disabled but will be a future feature.

+  **Note. the ability to create, read, update and delete can all be done in full within the create listings and listings sections.**